MoeeinAali/Quera-College-React-Course/README.md

 ## Syllabus
 - Introduction
-- Basic rules
+- JavaScript Overview
+- Introduction to TypeScript
+- Getting Started with React
+- Components and TSX
+- Working with Hooks - Part 1
+- Working with Hooks - Part 2
+- Debugging React Applications
-- Advanced concepts
+- Advanced Components
-- Functional programming
+- Styling Components
-- Object oriented programming
+- Working with React Router
+- Project 1: Employee Management
+- Fetching Data from Server
+- Working with Forms
+- Working with React Hook Form
-- Generics
+- How React Works
-- The final project
+- Project 2: GitHub Clone
+- Working with Redux Toolkit
-- TypeScript in React
+- Building a React Project
+- Deploying
-- Typescript in industry
+- React in the Industry

 ## Lectures